72-hour self-sufficiency criterion

 - Pressure equipment construction plan The documentation to be submitted for regulatory consideration before the commencement of the manufacture of pressure equipment.
 It documents the structure of the pressure equipment, including calculations, manufacturing plans, inspection and testing plans, the suitability of other related components, and a summary of licensee's justification for acceptability.

-- Pressure equipment dossier Pressure equipment dossier shall refer to a document defined in Section 5 of the Ministry of Trade and Industry’s Decision (953/1999) containing all the protocols and other essential documentation pertaining to pressure equipment.
+Pressure equipment dossier shall refer to a document defined in Section 69 of the Pressure Equipment Act (1144/2016) containing all the protocols and other essential documentation pertaining to pressure equipment.

 Pressure equipment subject to registration